-It feels like just yesterday that the 2019/20 Premier League season was wrapping up, but we're already approaching the halfway mark of the 2020/21 season is already well underway.
-We've got all of the details on how to live stream Premier League games online during this new season no matter where you are in the world.
+It feels like just yesterday that the 2019/20 Premier League season was wrapping up, but we're already approaching the halfway mark of the 2020/21 season.
+We've got all of the details on how to live stream Premier League games online this season no matter where you are in the world.

 After an unusual end to last season following a pandemic-enforced break in play, Liverpool managed to hold their nerve in order to lift their first English top-flight trophy in 30 years.
 Arsenal then went on to beat Chelsea in the FA Cup final to end the domestic season in England on August 1.

-Bournemouth, Watford, and Norwich City were relegated last term and have been replaced by Fulham, Leeds United, and West Bromwich Albion for this season.
+Bournemouth, Watford, and Norwich City were relegated last term and were replaced by Fulham, Leeds United, and West Bromwich Albion for this season.

 Like La Liga, the 2020/21 Premier League season kicked off on September 12, around five weeks later than usual.
 That's both due to the previous season not being played to completion until July as well as Europa League and Champions League football having been postponed until August.